 A Fibre Channel-attached disk can be identified by a World Wide Port Name and Logical Unit ID.
-To see the format of the World Wide Port Name and Logical Unit ID, type the following:
+To view the format of the World Wide Port Name and Logical Unit ID, type the following:

-• In a non prompted BOS installation, you can specify a Fibre Channel-attached disk in the target_disk_data stanza of the bosinst.data file, using the following as an example:
+• In a nonprompted BOS installation, you can specify a Fibre Channel-attached disk in the target\disk\data stanza of the bosinst.data file.
+For example:

-SAN_DISKID = (World Wide Port Name)//(Logical Unit ID) In the above example, (World Wide Port Name) and (Logical Unit ID) are each in the format returned by the Isattr command, that is, "0x", followed by 1-16 hexadecimal digits.
+SAN\DISKID = (World Wide Port Name)//(Logical Unit ID)

+In the above example, (World Wide Port Name) and (Logical Unit ID) are each in the format returned by the Isattr command, that is, "0x", followed by 1-16 hexadecimal digits.